Measure bound for translation surfaces with short saddle connections: Local volume bound

 \end{proof}

-The next lemma bounds the length of a saddle connection from below in terms of the period of any fixed relative homology class that lies at or below the level of the saddle connection.
+The next lemma bounds the length of a saddle connection from below in terms of the period of any fixed relative homology class that lies at or below the $\succ$-level of the saddle connection.

-\begin{lemma}[Saddle connection bounds] For $\gamma$ a relative homology class defined on the surfaces in $V$, there exists a constant $c>0$ with the following property.
-Fix $X\in V$.
-Let $\succ \in \mathcal{O}$ be consistent with $X$, and let $Y$ be the level of $\gamma$ with respect to $\succ$.
-Let $s$ be a saddle connection on $X$ whose relative homology class has level at least $Y$.
+\begin{lemma}[Saddle connection bounds] For $\gamma$ a relative homology class defined on the surfaces in $V$, there exists a constant $c>0$ (depending only on $\gamma$ and $V$) with the following property.
+For any $X\in V$ and any $\succ \in \mathcal{O}$ consistent with $X$, we let $Y$ be the $\succ$-level of $\gamma$.
+Let $s$ be any saddle connection on $X$ whose relative homology class has $\succ$-level at least $Y$.
 Then

 \end{lemma}

 \begin{proof}

 Since the desired inequality is invariant under scaling $X$, we can assume that $X$ is the distinguished surface in the projective equivalence produced by the plumbing construction.